November 7, 2020 - For the Love of Composing, a Virtual Conference

 10:30 am - Virtual Reality

 At the time, Inception was really still thinking about making a Virtual Reality app.
 So Amy had found some potential designers in Boston who joined us for discussion.
+And our friend Adrian Zaw discussed his company's push into VR and 360 video.

 11:00 - Ric Becker (Trombone Workshop)